nedbat/coveragepy/doc/cmd.rst

 Two types of information are available: ``sys`` to show system configuration, and ``data`` to show a summary of the collected coverage data.

+.. _cmd_run_debug:

+The ``--debug`` option is available on all commands.
+It instructs coverage.py to log internal details of its operation, to help with diagnosing problems.
+It takes a comma-separated list of options, each indicating a facet of operation to log to stderr:

+* ``trace``: print every decision about whether to trace a file or not.
+For files not being traced, the reason is also given.

+* ``config``: before starting, dump all the :ref:`configuration <config>` values.

+* ``sys``: before starting, dump all the system and environment information, as with :ref:`coverage debug sys <cmd_debug>`.

+* ``dataio``: log when reading or writing any data file.

+* ``pid``: annotate all debug output with the process id.

+* ``plugin``: print information about plugin operations.

+Debug options can also be set with the ``COVERAGE_DEBUG`` environment variable, a comma-separated list of these options.